-nication with the host computer.
+The second point affecting performance is the communication with the host computer.
 This usually involves two steps, the actual communication via network (ethernet) and a compilation step happening on the instrument side.
 We observe that RFSoC boards controlled using Qibosoq have an advantage in this, particularly from Ramsey detuned and Single shot classification where real-time sweepers are not used.
 This advantage may be due to the simplicity of our RFSoC configuration, which consists of a single board, in contrast to the other systems which are part of clusters with more controllers.
 More investigation is needed to confirm this point.
 As expected, the rest of electronics behave similarly in all performed benchmarks.

 In Fig. 7 we demonstrate how execution time of different sweeps scales with the number of points used in the sweep.
 Similarly to above, we see that RFSoC is faster for short sweeps, due to smaller communication and compilation overhead, however the difference diminishes when we cross 100 points.
 Other instruments show similar behavior in most cases.
 Qick does not support real-time sweeping of readout frequency and pulse length, therefore these sweepers are slower when compared to other instruments for more than 100 points.
 Real-time sweepers are used in all cases presented in this plot, except in Circuits.
+We are currently implementing sequence unrolling methods, which will allow executing batches of circuits, reducing the communication overhead and thus improving runtime.